 The NBA Dunk Contest has largely disappointed in recent years.
 From Michael Jordan versus Dominique Wilkins in 1988 to the one-man show Vince Carter put on in 2000, it’s the league’s biggest stars who built this thing into the spectacle it is today.
 At the 2020 NBA Dunk Contest, Derrick Jones Jr. controversially defeated Aaron Gordon and outlasted Pat Connaughton and an aging Dwight Howard.
-It wasn’t exactly a star-studded event once again.
+In 2021, Trail Blazers’ Anfernee Simons won it.
+It hasn’t exactly been a star-studded event.

 Some basketball fans believe professional dunkers should take over where NBA superstars refuse to on All-Star Weekend.
 Some of these guys can jump out of the gym and would put on an incredible show for fans all over the world.
 Plus, pro dunkers are just regular people with ordinary jobs like Jonathan “The Jumper” Clark, who teaches eighth grade science at the Clovis North Educational Center in Fresno, California.

 During a school function, Jonathan Clark ditched his quarter-zip pullover, untucked his button-up shirt, and put on an incredible show for the students at Clovis North.
 Clark jumped over students, easily replicated Vince Carter’s iconic “arm in the rim” dunk, and even pulled out a cartwheel, back handspring, catch-and-dunk that got everybody in the gym out of their seats.

 If you thought you knew a popular teacher in high school, they don’t come close to this dunking science teacher.